 How to choose a hitop campervan for your trip style

 Start with the most honest question: how much time will you actually spend inside the van?
-If you are travelling for two or three weeks, the van is not just transport.
+If you are travelling for two, three, or more weeks, the van is not just a means of transport.
 It is your kitchen, bedroom, lounge room, and wet-weather shelter.
 Small design differences become big quality-of-life issues.

 If you mainly want an affordable way to get around and sleep, almost any basic layout may do.
-But if you plan to freedom camp, cook regularly, work on the road, or travel in shoulder season, you need a van that is equipped for daily living, not just overnight stops.
+But if you plan to freedom camp, cook regularly, work on the road, or travel in the shoulder season, you need a van equipped for daily living, not just overnight stops.
+Look for essentials like a fridge, stove or cooktop, heating, water storage, sink, reliable power supply (such as dual batteries or solar), and decent ventilation.
+These features make a big difference in comfort and practicality when you’re relying on the van for more than just a good night’s sleep.

-Think about your travel rhythm as well.
-Some people move every day and want a van that is quick to pack up and easy to manoeuvre.
+Also think about your travel rhythm.
+Some people move every day and want a van that packs up quickly and is easy to manoeuvre.
 Others prefer slower travel with longer stays, where interior comfort matters more.
 Neither is wrong, but the right van for one can feel frustrating for the other.

 The layout matters more than the brochure

 When travellers compare campervans, they often focus on broad features first – bed, fridge, cooker, power.
-Those matter, but layout is what determines whether the van feels easy or annoying to use.
+Those matters, but layout is what determines whether the van feels easy or annoying to use.

 Look closely at where luggage goes during the day and at night.
 If you have to keep shifting bags to make the bed usable, the van will feel smaller very quickly.
 The same goes for bench space.
 Even a simple meal becomes fiddly if there is nowhere to prepare it.

 The bed setup deserves proper attention.
 Some travellers are happy converting the seating area each evening.
 Others would rather have a setup that is fast and straightforward.
-There is no perfect answer, but the process should be simple enough that you will not dread doing it after a long drive.
+There is no perfect answer.
+However, the process should be simple enough that you will not dread doing it after a long drive.

 Standing room is not a luxury